 The first moment that they went in they felt incredibly tight, not painful exactly, but an unpleasant feeling of pressure that almost seemed unbearable, and made me feel strangely claustrophobic.
 My first thought was simply that I can’t do this.
 However, within the space of two minutes or so it started to ease, and didn’t feel nearly as bad.
 There was still a persistent pressure, but it wasn’t painful or intolerable.

 The assistant got me to take them on and off for her, which wasn’t too hard at that point.
 It seems to be a case of hooking the backs with your thumbnails and then working your way around.
-If you have very short nails I would advise growing your thumbnails a bit before your first fitting as it really does seem to help.
+If you have very short nails I would advise growing your thumbnails a bit before your first fitting and first day of Invisalign as it really does seem to help.
 I got all the care information from her too.
-I have to change them every 2 weeks, and can only take them out to eat.
+I have to change them every two weeks, and can only take them out to eat.
 Whilst they are in I can have water and nothing else.
 (Even white wine is banned apparently, I did check!!)

 My husband and 2 daughters aged 7 & 5 picked me up from the appointment, and within 10 seconds my 7 year old told me that she could see them and that my teeth look “too shiny”.
 My 5 year old said that she couldn’t see them, so I turned and bared my teeth for her… at which point she screamed!
 I’m not sure whether it was a result of my expression or the Invisalign, I’m hoping the former.

 My husband seemed pleasantly surprised.
 Apparently he had thought that there would be a wire involved somewhere, despite my having shown him all the literature.
 Just shows how much attention he pays to what I’m telling him!